 However, the material damage was extensive.

-Personal belongings, household items, and furniture inside the affected rooms were completely destroyed by the fire.
+The fire completely destroyed personal belongings, household items, and furniture inside the affected rooms.

-One student, Joy Ndukwe, who spoke to reporters, lamented the loss, stating, “Nothing was salvaged from the rooms that were affected.
+One student, Joy Ndukwe, spoke to reporters and lamented the loss, stating, “The fire salvaged nothing from the affected rooms.”

 It’s a huge loss for everyone who lived there.”